 The Highlands, Penn State’s neighbor to the south and home to 40 Greek fraternities, is a neighborhood which is a mix of permanent and student residents.
 In 2010, five Highlands families invited five fraternities to pilot a program called Neighbor to Neighbor.
 The program is informal, intended to simply establish neighborly contact between fraternities and residents.
 Each participating Highlands family serves as a contact for a specific fraternity.
 Family/fraternity interactions vary, depending on what they choose to do.

-How the Program Works: The fraternity chapters elect leaders for January to January terms.
-In February, participating fraternities are asked to initiate contact with their resident partners.
-This contact with the fraternity is an opportunity to exchange contact information and discuss what kinds of interactions might be beneficial.
+Typically, the chapters elect leaders for January to January terms.
+In February, participating N2N chapters are asked to initiate contact with their resident partners.
+This contact is an opportunity to exchange contact information and discuss what kinds of interactions might be beneficial.
 Sometimes simply having a neighbor to contact is enough to start.
-(Examples of specific interactions are provided below.)

 Examples of Interaction: